-Shrunken head apple punch – shaping the apple faces is a lot of fun, then you can mix it into whatever punch concoction you’d like to serve – a good alternative to soft drink.
+Shrunken head apple punch – shaping the apple faces is a lot of fun, then you can mix it into whatever punch concoction you’d like to serve – a good alternative to soft drinks.

 Savoury Frankfurt mummies – puff pastry, some mini hot dogs and tomato sauce is all you need.

-Made energy balls before? dress them up with a nice coat of choc or yoghurt with an orange, white or black colour.
+Made energy balls before?
+Dress them up with a nice coat of choc or yoghurt with an orange, white or black colour.

 Anti-pesto platter ideas: